 Traditional methods for monitoring and assessing cetaceans are based on visual and acoustic sampling to study parameters such as distribution and abundance.
 These methods are carried out from oceanographic vessels or airplanes, which are often expensive, logistically complex and depend on good environmental conditions to be successful.
 For this reason, in recent years it has become evident that there is a need to look for new alternatives that contribute to the improvement of monitoring programs.

-In this context, the project “New molecular and remote control technologies for the evaluation of cetacean populations (NuTEC)” has tested the application of two innovative methodologies for the monitoring of cetacean populations in the north and northwest of the Iberian Peninsula: the analysis of Environmental DNA (eDNA) and the use of unmanned aerial vehicles (drones).
+In this context, the project “New molecular and remote control technologies for the assessment of cetacean populations (NuTEC)” has tested the application of two innovative methodologies for the monitoring of cetacean populations in the north and northwest of the peninsula: environmental DNA analysis (eDNA) and the use of unmanned aerial vehicles (drones).
 In this sense, a protocol has been developed for the collection and analysis of eDNA with the aim of detecting marine mammals from the genetic fingerprint that remains in the water after their passage.

 This methodology has made it possible to detect different species of dolphins (common, bottlenose, striped and gray dolphins, pilot whales and killer whales), whales (fin and minke whales) and even elusive species such as beaked whales and porpoises, providing complementary data to those found in visual surveys.